paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/black-box-governance.md

 ## **The Evidentiary Pattern: A Snapshot from the Peak**

 Consider this snapshot from the peak of the rollout: **October 2021**.
 While teaching future pharmacists about COVID-19 vaccine safety, TGA officials presented their monitoring framework.
 What they showed was their **routine system**.
-The promised differentiators—like AusVaxSafety integration and the 17 specific strategies—were absent.
+The promised differentiators—like AusVaxSafety integration and the 17 specific strategies—were absent. *(See [TGA teaching materials](./reference-documents/#tga-pharmacovigilance-teaching-materials-october-2021-evidence-of-a-gap-between-promise-and-practice))*

 **This wasn't a public speech; it was technical training for professionals.** If the "enhanced" framework wasn't visible there, in detailed operational training, where was it?